StarRocks/starrocks/README.md

 * **💡 Smart query optimization:** StarRocks can optimize complex queries through CBO (Cost Based Optimizer).
 With a better execution plan, the data analysis efficiency will be greatly improved.
 * **⚡ Real-time update:** The updated model of StarRocks can perform upsert/delete operations according to the primary key, and achieve efficient query while concurrent updates.
 * **🪟 Intelligent materialized view:** The materialized view of StarRocks can be automatically updated during the data import and automatically selected when the query is executed.
-* **✨ Querying data in data lakes directly**: StarRocks allows direct access to data from Apache Hive™, Apache Iceberg™, and Apache Hudi™ without importing.
+* **✨ Querying data in data lakes directly**: StarRocks allows direct access to data from Apache Hive™, Apache Iceberg™, Delta Lake™ and Apache Hudi™ without importing.
 * **🎛️ Resource management**: This feature allows StarRocks to limit resource consumption for queries and implement isolation and efficient use of resources among tenants in the same cluster.
 * **💠 Easy to maintain**: Simple architecture makes StarRocks easy to deploy, maintain and scale out.
 StarRocks tunes its query plan agilely, balances the resources when the cluster is scaled in or out, and recovers the data replica under node failure automatically.